pokeclicker/pokeclicker-wiki/data/overview_description.md

 ::: text-center
-# Welcome to the Po
+# Welcome to the PokéClicker Wiki!
-éClicker Wiki!

 ----------